Complete Guide to an Online Architecture Degree

 It is recommended that prospective architecture students opt for a school that is institutionally accredited by one of the six regional accrediting agencies recognized by the US Department of Education.
 The architecture program itself should also be accredited by the National Architectural Accrediting Board (NAAB) to provide the best possible educational outcomes and career opportunities.
 Read More

-Overview of Available Online Architecture Degrees
+Comprehensive List of Accredited Online Schools - Architecture Degrees

 Depending on the type of architecture they work in, architects may manage building projects at any point in the project life cycle, from planning, design, and construction to finishing.
 While most of us imagine architects at the drawing board sketching out new ideas for buildings, this is only a small part of the architecture field.
 Some of the career options that may be available to architecture graduates include being a lead designer, urban designer, architecture principal, studio director, graphic renderer, architectural detailer, and job captain.